 Somewhere along the way you’ll run across a stand that specializes in olives, nuts, and dried fruits.
 This is the perfect place to pick up a few things to offset some of the richness of all that cheese and charcuterie!
 Get a scoop of green olives marinated in Herbs de Provence or a couple handfuls of buttery pistachios (a classic pairing with Lyonnaise charcuterie).

 Of course, no picnic would be complete without at least one bottle of wine!
 You can typically pick up a bottle (or two) from a local producer at the market.
 Also, many stands will offer a variety of yummy fruit juices often bottled on their orchards’ property: unfiltered apple and apricot juices are our personal favorites juices, Beaujolais and Côtes du Rhône wines are good and local.

 Fruits and veggies

-Fresh and crisp, these are essential puncuation marks on your foodie picnic!
+Fresh and crisp, these are essential punctuation marks on your foodie picnic!
 Plus, French farmers in the countryside surrounding Lyon grow some gorgeous produce.
-Depending on the season, I love to grab at least one or two.
+Depending on the season, we love to grab at least one or two.
 Radishes, cherry tomatoes, or a bit of arugula.
 For dessert, sweet and perfect strawberries in spring, blushing apricots and gorgeous, juicy peaches in summer and towards summer’s end, a perfect Comice pear with a bunch of rich Muscat de Hambourg.

 The bare minimum: a cork screw, a pocket-knife with corkscrew, and a few glasses.
 Throw in a picnic blanket and a small cutting board if you’re feeling fancy!